hpoul/authpass.app-website/web/content/110.docs.folder/004.authpass-cloud.article/@body.md

 and nothing changes on the encryption.
 But it allows additional features to further protect your accounts and privacy.

+# Synchronize password databases between devices.

+See your [news article](/articles/sync-passwords-across-devices) for how to use AuthPass Cloud to synchronize your passwords across all your devices.

 # Unlimited, Anonymous Email Addresses

 With **AuthPass Cloud** you can auto generate anonymous email